asokolsky/elevators/docs/architecture.md

 ## Major Design Qs

-These popped up within hours: How do I programmatically
+These popped up within hours: How do I programmatically...

 * [start the FastAPI server?](./fastapi-start.md)
 * [shut the FastAPI server?](./fastapi-shut.md)